How It Works

 • Content density: Length and punctuation indicate content quality

-• Link density: Too many links suggests navigation/metadata, not content
+• Link density: Too many links suggests navigation or metadata, not content

 Why: Scoring identifies which elements are most likely to contain the main article content.